 Air bearings are not simply a hypothetical addition to the world of semiconductor manufacturing but already a well established, critical component in the process.
 ASML, the world leader and sole manufacturer of EUV lithography systems, uses precision air bearings to position prepared wafers for lithography and etching operations.
 Only air bearings are up to this task, since “we are talking about nanometer scale features with exceptionally small tolerances”, says Fred Huizinga, group leader for mechanical analysis at ASML.
 The higher stiffness, thermal isolation and lack of particulate ejection of air bearings into the environment are all cited as properties critical to the success of EUV chip manufacturing.
 Air bearings are so critical to the success of cutting edge semiconductor manufacturing, New Way Air Bearings founder Drew Devitt himself holds a patent on the integration of air bearings into vacuum chambers.

 The Next Phase of Semiconductor Chip Manufacturing

 Given the molecular scale of semiconductor production, molecules smaller than a virus can interfere with the miles of circuitry that make up a chip.
 Porous Media Technology™ addresses this need in its very design.
 Utilizing millions of sub-micron holes, the substrate acts as its own air filter and cleaner, meeting the Class 1 (ISO class 3) cleanliness required in semiconductor factories.
-With many steps in the semiconductor requiring abrasive chemicals, this provides enormous benefits to automation equipment.

 How Will Your Industry Benefit?